 Neither my parents nor I would have ever dreamt of this happening.

-I was born into a hill tribe, the Chakma tribe, about 50 kilometers from here near the town of Rangamati in the Chittagong Hill Tracts.
+I was born into a hill tribe, the Chakma tribe, about 50 kilometres from here near the town of Rangamati in the Chittagong Hill Tracts.

 My ancestors were farmers who used to make their living on land in the river valleys of the river Karnafully surrounded by the hills.
 In the 50s the land was lost due to a hydroelectric project.
 This disrupted our livelihoods.